jeffhaack/tct2/_posts/2016-12-31-awesome-new-things-we-did-in-2016.md

 ---
 Our friend and filmmaker Dave Katz said in a summary of his latest video on the Transcaucasian Expedition (https://vimeo.com/192392143): “Can you imagine a mountain range as big as the Alps and the Pyrenees combined, without an established trekking route?
 In 2016, a team of idealistic outdoor enthusiasts in the Caucasus decided to build one...”.

 So I believe it is worth summarising, on the last day of 2016, **what we actually did this year**.
-We have just applied for an annual Adventure Tourism award, category: “2016 Innovation” (wish us luck!), because pretty much everything we did in 2016 was “new”, “first”, “innovative”.
-New trail, new organisation, new partnerships, new way of working with local communities, new maps and new data, new marketing, and lots of new friendships.
+We have just applied for an annual Adventure Tourism award, category: “2016 Innovation” (wish us luck!), because pretty much everything we did in 2016 was “new”, “first”, “innovative”. **New trail, new organisation, new partnerships, new way of working with local communities, new maps and new data, new marketing, and lots of new friendships**.

 Here we go – let us know if you think we should win!